sentiance/sample-apps-ios/README.md

 ### SentianceHelper.swift file

-For a quick and easy start to the SDK integration we have created a helper file which the basic functionality.
+For a quick and easy start to the SDK integration we have created a helper file with the basic functionality.
 Just copy the `Helpers/SentianceHelper.swift` file and place it in your codebase.

 ## Sample App Dependency